-Raised by wealthy parents in mid-Victorian London, Beatrix Potter became a multi-faceted woman whose life and work remains a source of inspiration and interest today.
-Against many odds, she developed a successful career as a writer and illustrator of children’s books that are still highly popular worldwide, and have been translated in many different languages.
+Raised by wealthy parents in mid-Victorian London, Beatrix Potter became a multi-faceted woman whose life and work remain a source of inspiration and interest today.
+Against many odds, she developed a successful career as a writer and illustrator of children’s books that are still highly popular worldwide and have been translated in many different languages.
 She achieved financial independence and owned property during an era in which women had few educational options, lacked legal rights, and were barred from most participating in professions.
-She used her earnings to purchase and preserve substantial tracts of land and 17th Century farm buildings in the English Lake District, eventually leaving them to the National Trust.
+She used her earnings to purchase and preserve substantial tracts of land and 17th-century farm buildings in the English Lake District, eventually leaving them to the National Trust.
 Beatrix Potter was clearly a force to be reckoned with, a “woman ahead of her time” in many ways.

-Betsy Bray offers presentations on the various roles played by Beatrix Potter over the 77 years of her life, from young adulthood as author and illustrator of 23 children’s books, to her later life as Lake District sheep farmer, land conservationist, and community activist.
+Betsy Bray offers presentations on the various roles played by Beatrix Potter over the 77 years of her life, from young adulthood as author and illustrator of 23 children’s books to her later life as Lake District sheep farmer, land conservationist, and community activist.

 Betsy is uniquely qualified to offer these presentations:

 She was elected the first overseas Trustee of the London-based Beatrix Potter Society and has been a Member of the Society since 1984.

 She has spoken at several of the Society’s International Study Conferences and given illustrated talks to various groups in the US, UK, Africa, and Australia.

 She gave a series of lectures on a transatlantic voyage of the Queen Mary 2.

 She has studied Beatrix Potter.

 .Her talks are geared towards adults and last about 45 minutes, followed by a question and answer period.